Thematic Areas: Youth Employment | Greening TVET | Access, Equity & Quality | TVET in a Digital World | Other Themes

 Past Activities: TVET Global Forums

-In 2014, Laboratoria, a Lima-based web development company became aware of the lack of female software developers in Peru and decided to set up a six-month training course for women, called Code Academy.
+Laboratoria, a Lima-based web development company, observed a lack of female software developers in Peru and decided to set up a six-month training course for women, called Code Academy.
 The course is offered exclusively to young women from low-income backgrounds.
 Trainees’ families are actively involved throughout the programme, ensuring the trainees are supported, which has resulted in a high retention rate.
 The demand-driven curriculum ensures that the skills taught in the course match the needs of the labour market.
-Over two thirds (80 per cent) of the course graduates find employment within three months of completing the programme, and the relatively high salaries of web developers has seen a tripling of the incomes of many graduates.
-As of 2017, the programme is funded by donors, but Laboratoria has established a tuition repayment system that should enable the programme to become financially self-sustaining.
+Over two thirds (80 per cent) of the course graduates find employment within three months of completing the programme, and the relatively high salaries of web developers has seen a tripling of the income of many graduates.
+The programme is funded by donors, but Laboratoria has established a tuition repayment system that should enable the programme to become financially self-sustaining.